jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/assembly_instructions_electronics.md

 This confirms that you have working power supply: the 3 batteries in parallel are being regulated to 3.3V and switched on / off by the reed switch

+## Plastic plate with mounting holes

+- prepare plastic plate with mounting holes

-## Preparation of the electronics boards
+## Preparation of the electronics boards, part I: Artemis global tracker main part

 - program the Artemis
 - cut 1 LED pad Artemis
+- solder power in
+- connect antenna
+- prepare plastic plate with mounting holes

+## Preparing of the electronics, part II: wave measurement hardware

 - cut 2 LED pads qwiic switch
 - connect Artemis to qwiic switch
 - connect qwiic switch to 9dof
-- solder the power supply to the Artemis
-- position all the components on the plastic support plate
+- put in position on the plastic plate
-- put the antenna in place

 ## Final test and assembly

 - register on Rock7
 - perform a full test outside
   - notes about the colors of the LEDs
+- check receive the messages and can decode
+- long enough to check all fine, messages are buffered etc: 1 day
 - glue inside
 - glue outside